Does your organization have all the skills it needs to succeed in 2024 and beyond?

 Digital literacy is the ability to effectively use digital technology.
 It also includes a person’s ability to evaluate data — a vital skill with today’s flood of information through numerous digital channels.

 Considering that the demand for jobs that require AI skills could rise by 40% in the next five years, the need for digital literacy skills to match those roles will be key.

 Those who lack digital literacy will be at a severe disadvantage when it comes to competing for jobs and business opportunities by 2030, whatever career path they decide to follow.Bernard Marr

 13. Software development

-IBM defines software development as “a set of computer science activities dedicated to the process of creating, designing, deploying, and supporting software”.
-Today, nearly everything we use, from our mobile web and phone apps to our laptop and fridge all use software.
+IBM defines software development as “a set of computer science activities dedicated to the process of creating, designing, deploying, and supporting software.”
+Today, nearly everything we use, from our mobile web and phone apps to our laptops and fridges, all use software.

 Plus, as more companies deliver software-as-a-service (SaaS) offerings, such as data analytics tools, customer relationship management programs, project management software, and marketing automation, software dev companies will need enough of the right technical talent to keep up.

 💡 Did you know?
 The global software-as-a-service market is predicted to be $232 billion by 2024, up from $197 billion in 2023, Statista reports!

 Structured Query Language, or SQL, is a programming language for accessing and managing large databases.
 As more and more companies work with data stored in databases, this skill is vital to support quick, intelligent business decisions.

 Along with enabling fast process queries, the benefits of SQL include: